 As days grow shorter and nights colder, many of us turn on our heaters, fireplaces and furnaces after months of non-use.
-It’s important to check heating appliances each year to ensure it remains in good working order.
+It’s important to check heating appliances each year to ensure they remains in good working order.
 A malfunctioning furnace can emit carbon monoxide (CO), a colorless, odorless — and potentially deadly — gas.

 According to the Centers for Disease Control and Prevention, each year, more than 400 Americans die from unintentional carbon monoxide poisoning not linked to fires, more than 20,000 visit the emergency room and more than 4,000 are hospitalized.

 “Children and the elderly are especially at risk for carbon monoxide poisoning, as well as those with chronic heart disease, anemia or breathing problems,” says Dr. Keith Yablonicky, an emergency physician at Sharp Memorial Hospital.

 The early signs of carbon monoxide poisoning include:

 - Unexplained nausea

 If you suspect a carbon monoxide leak, Dr. Yablonicky recommends immediately taking the following actions:

 - If safe to do so, immediately turn off the suspected gas appliance.

 - Seek medical attention if anyone in the home experiences possible carbon monoxide poisoning symptoms.